 What Is Stan Store?

 The core idea is simple: one link, everything you sell.
-Instead of directing your audience to a complex website or juggling five different tools, you drop a single link in your bio and let Stan handle the rest.
+Instead of juggling five different tools and sending your audience to three different platforms, you drop a single link in your bio and Stan handles the rest.

-It’s not just a link aggregator, though.
-Stan Store functions as a full commerce engine — it processes payments, delivers digital files, hosts course content, manages memberships, and even builds your email list.
-That’s a lot packed into one tool.
+Stan Store functions as a full commerce engine — it processes payments, delivers digital files, hosts course content, manages memberships, and builds your email list.
+That’s a lot packed into one $29/month subscription.

 How Stan Store Works

-• Create your account and start a free 14-day trial — no credit card required
+- Create your account and start your free 14-day trial

-• Upload your profile photo, bio, and brand colors
+- Add your profile photo, bio, and brand colours

-• Add your products — digital downloads, courses, memberships, or booking links
+- Upload your products — downloads, courses, memberships, or booking links

-• Copy your unique Stan Store link and paste it into your social media bios
+- Copy your Stan Store link and paste it into your social media bios

 Stan Store Features Breakdown